codemdvd/cpp_project_cp/README.md

 ```
 If the checker prints `OK` and `Plotting solution to file tmp.png`, the DFA is correct; it also generates a quick visualisation (`tmp.png`).

+# Performance note : on the author's machine the solver finishes 87 / 100 public instances within the 60‑second per‑instance limit.
 ---

 ## 3  Batch mode + diagrams